alexjons987/StreamAndCallbackAssignments/README.md

 ## What did we learn?
 * Consumers are actions!
 * Function modifies input into new output!
+* Stream is a stream of data!
+* Reduce reduces elements down to a single element!
 * Don't call the callback!
 ## Assignments
 ### 1. Callback with Consumer